 3. The Cliffhanger

-You bet we’ve all experienced our fair share of screaming matches with this sort of chapter ending.
+You bet we’ve all experienced our fair share of screaming matches with this sort of ending.
 Charles Dickens, whose serialized novels got readers in the 1800s coming back every week, was a master at writing cliffhangers — sometimes even in the middle of fight scenes.

 Here is an example from Chapter 5 of Great Expectations: